anas-acct/mohammadanas_2511959_part2_kpi_experiment/README.md

 * **Significance Level:** Alpha = 0.05.

 The interpretation logic dictates that a p-value below 0.05 is required to reject the null hypothesis.
 A successful rejection, combined with stable guardrail metrics, forms the required evidence to recommend a global launch.

+## 7. Guardrail Metrics Considered

+To ensure a holistic business evaluation, the following guardrails were analyzed:
+* **Support Ticket Rate:** Acted as a proxy for user friction.
+Identified a major operational risk (rate spiked from 14.7% to 24.7% in the treatment group).
+* **Average Days to Convert:** Monitored pipeline velocity.
+Showed a positive reduction of 2.4 days.
+* **Refund Rate:** Monitored revenue quality and buyer's remorse.
+Remained stable and negligible (<0.5%).
+* **Segment Decline (Region):** Ensured demographic stability.
+Confirmed all regions experienced a conversion lift.